 The 2019 amendment to the Nevada Privacy Law requires operators to disclose in their Privacy Policy whether they sell the consumer data that they collect.
 The amendment also requires that consumers can opt-out of the sale of their data.

-Under the Nevada Privacy Law, a Privacy Notice requires all of the following:
+Under the Nevada Privacy Law, a Privacy Policy requires all of the following:

 - Identify the categories of covered information that the operator collects through its Internet website or online service about consumers who use or visit the Internet website or online service